 IRS Penalties and Interest

 It seems like the Internal Revenue Service loves punishing taxpayers with penalties and interest.
 Tax penalties began as a way to encourage prompt payment for taxes owed to the government.
 They’re added so often now that the extra charges have become a primary money-maker for the Internal Revenue Service.
-According to the Internal Revenue Service Data Book, 2014 $25.5 billion dollars of civil penalties were assessed.
+The IRS assesses billions of dollars in penalties against taxpayers annually.

 Two common penalties that can meet criteria for possible abatement are:

 Each of these penalties are calculated a bit differently.
 Although both are capped at a maximum of 25% of your unpaid tax.
-The Failure-to-File penalty is generally 5% of your unpaid tax for each month the return is late.
-The Failure-to-pay penalty is generally .5% of the unpaid tax for each month it is late.
+The Failure-to-File penalty is 5% of your unpaid tax for each month the return is late.
+The Failure-to-pay penalty is 0.5% of the unpaid tax for each month the tax remains unpaid.
 The IRS will assess penalties for partial months.